18F/handbook/_pages/training-and-development/working-groups-and-guilds-101.md

 ## 18F Collectives

 18F has developed Collectives, with "Collective Leads" guiding them.
-These collectives are an experiment in how we can support important practices and focus areas long-term within the tight constraints of a cost-recoverable organization.
+These collectives started as an experiment in how we can support important practices and focus areas long-term within the tight constraints of a cost-recoverable organization.
+They remain a way for us to experiment with whether a group serves a sustained need.

 A collective is a group of people that share or are motivated by at least one common issue or interest, or work together to achieve a common objective.